 In the words of the International Accounting Standards Board, the reason for acquiring or investing in an asset is that you expect a “future economic benefit” to “flow” from it.

 Assets can be tangible or intangible.
 Tangible assets, which can be physical assets or not, include:

 Intangible assets include intellectual property such as patents, trademarks, copyrights, software, and licenses, and financial assets such as securities, funds, and derivatives.

-Tangible assets tend to be easier to value than intangible assets, because they are more readily bought and sold at a current “fair market value.”
-Valuation of an intangible asset often requires preparation of an appraisal.
+Tangible assets tend to be easier to value than intangible assets because they are more readily bought and sold at a current “fair market value.”
+Valuation of an intangible asset often requires the preparation of an appraisal.

 As an individual investor, you can buy into all kinds of tangible assets:

 In the case of a limited partnership, the general partner offers shares to passive investors (limited partners) via a private placement.
 Beyond a small number of privileged limited partners, only accredited investors may purchase those shares as passive investors.

 Partnerships and LLCs that invest in productive tangibles (those which can be used to produce a product or service and thereby generate income) may either (a) control and manage the assets themselves or (b) lease the assets to businesses that operate or use the assets (e.g., farms, factories, real estate, aircraft, equipment).
 These leases can be set for a limited term (five to seven years in many cases) and derive an annual income stream for the investors (commonly a 5 to 10% yield).
 At the end of the term, the partnership may choose to renew the lease, find a new lessee, or sell the asset and distribute the remaining capital (sometimes for a capital gain) to the investors.